-Today I walked those winding streets of this amazing but also sad city, I was awed when I saw success as the rich passed me by and cried as I saw failure as the less fortunate were asking for nothing more than what I had just thrown away.
+Today I walked those winding streets of this amazing but also crowed and sad city.
+I was awed when I saw success as the rich passed me by and cried as I saw failure as the less fortunate were asking for nothing more than what I had just thrown away.
 I smiled as I saw brilliance in the form of children playing and I cringed when I saw mental illness in the form of severe homelessness.
-As I got ready to leave my rented penthouse owned by the success of others and knowing I had the honor to stand before thousands, I knew that I have achieved beyond the dreams of many.
-When I was young, I left my own failures behind and as I get on stage tonight, fear is my friend, arrogance is my passion, sad moments molded my today, and happy thoughts mold my tomorrows.
-My light may not be as bright as that of the rich or as dim as that of the poor, my light may not be as brilliant of that of the smartest or as faded of that of those with mental illness, but my light represents who I am, who I will be and who I was when those beautiful lights decide to fade.
+As I prepared for tonight’s speech, knowing I had the honor to stand before thousands, I understood that I have achieved beyond the dreams of many.
+When I was young, I left my own failures behind and as I enter the stage tonight, fear is my friend, arrogance is my passion, sad moments molded my today, and happy thoughts mold my tomorrows.
+My light may not be as bright as that of the rich or as dim as that of the poor, my light may not be as brilliant of that of the smartest or as faded of that of those with mental illness, but my light, bright or dim, represents who I am, who I will be, and who I was when those beautiful lights decide to fade.

-Now as I look into this amazing crowd tonight, I see the glowing lights of the smart and brilliant and the bright lights of many dreams that have gone so very right.
-We must always remember those less fortunate that are waiting for just that one bright light to feed their families, one bright light for a shelter other than a tent and just bright light in the form of one dream to pass on for their children’s future.
+Now as I look onto this amazing crowd tonight, I see the glowing lights of the smart and brilliant and the bright lights of many dreams that have gone so very right.
+All I can think to say is that we should always remember those less fortunate that are waiting for just that one bright light to feed their families, just one bright light for a shelter other than a tent and just one bright light in the form of one dream to pass on for their children’s future.

-Thank you, I am Wayne Heidle
+Thank You – Wayne Heidle